-of beginning the healing of our world with the healing of the poor, the disenfranchised and the downtrodden is one that continues to penetrate into the roots of society today.
+of the beginning, the healing of our world with the healing of the poor, the disenfranchised, and the downtrodden is one that continues to penetrate into the roots of society today.

-Whether on stage at Carnegie Hall, performing with the New York Philharmonic or performing homeless shelters Kelly, and her cohort of professional musicians give so much with their dedication to one of humanities highest arts.
+Whether on stage at Carnegie Hall, performing with the New York Philharmonic, or performing in homeless shelters Kelly, and her cohort of professional musicians give so much with their dedication to one of humanity's highest arts.

 What started as an impromptu concert for shelter residents soon turned into an institution.
 To date, well over 100 professional musicians ranging from Jazz to chamber musicians have performed for homeless men and women.

 I began the program with my church, Holy Trinity Lutheran’s Men’s shelter program and expanded right away to include the Olivieri Center for Women and recently the historic Holy Apostles Soup Kitchen.
 In addition to over 65 top NYC emerging artists, Music Kitchen has presented Albrecht Mayer, principal oboist of the Berlin Philharmonic, and world renowned pianist Emanuel Ax!

 With millions of nonprofits in the world and a good number of social innovations and social good-for-profits in the mix, the variety represented amongst us all and in how we give is vast.

 Among music-related nonprofits, I think Music Kitchen is a standout, but here are a few more that I encourage you to look into further: